SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 ## Legacy and Modern together in the cloud

 While all the latest headlines may be around .NET Core, the reality is there is still quite a bit of .NET Framework in production.
-And the developers of those applications are probably getting pressure to “get that app in a container”.
-Or at least “reduce the app’s infrastructure”.
+And the developers of those applications are probably getting pressure to "get that app in a container".
+Or at least "reduce the app’s infrastructure".
 Steeltoe’s roots are with .NET Framework and every feature in version 2.x fully supports Framework apps.

 Going forward the team may not bring every feature added in 3.x back to 2.x but they are actively maintaining the branch.
 Making sure things stay secure and have up to date patches.
 If the community shows a need for a certain feature to be back-ported, the Steeltoe team is ready and willing to listen.